wongd-hub/obsidian-vault/computer-science/course-frontmatters/Python.md

 - We can also use single and double quotes interchangeably.
 - Python also manages your memory for you.
 No more need for `malloc()` and pointers.

+> [!tip]
+> Learning C teaches us what is happening underneath the hood, but Python lets us express our solutions to the same problems more readily.

 # So why use C?

 - C is seen as faster to run than Python.
 - C is also more memory efficient - Python is managing memory for you and won't know _a priori_ how much memory you will need overall.
+It will likely over-allocate for you.

+# Functions

+-